-•All 1950-1980 Lincolns and Lincoln Continentals. •The Mark II Continental is in a separate Registry. •Condition is unimportant.
+•All 1950-1980 Lincolns and Lincoln Continentals. •The Continental Mark II cars are in a separate Registry. •Condition is unimportant.
 Parts cars and scrapped cars are OK.•Build sheet/data plate/old title only is OK•You can be the owner or not.
-Anonymity is OK.•Lincoln - Cosmopolitan - Custom - Capri - Premiere - Continental - Versailles - Mark
+Anonymity is OK.•Lincoln - Cosmopolitan - Custom - Capri - Premiere - Continental - Versailles - Mark Series

 Why a Lincoln Registry?

 The objective is to document as many 1950-1980 Lincolns and Lincoln Continentals as possible.
 Whether or not the car exists and regardless of its condition, documenting Lincolns helps us to understand and appreciate the significance of the marque.
 The Registry is not a beauty contest, rather it is an open-ended historical project that is available to anyone interested.
 The potential success of the Lincoln Registry greatly depends on user input.
 You can register cars even if all you have is a data plate, a build sheet, an old registration or title or other piece of authentic documentation.
 The Lincoln Registry is maintained in Camillus, New York by the creator of the Thunderbird Registryand the Continental Mark III Registry.

 Continental Mark II vs.